databricks/lilac/README.md

 2. Create a huggingface space from your browser: [huggingface.co/spaces](https://huggingface.co/spaces)

+3. Generate a read-only token from [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) which will be used as `HF_ACCESS_TOKEN` below.

+4. Open the HuggingFace space in your browser and click "Settings".

+5. Set this environment secret from the settings UI to authenticate the binary running on HuggingFace to read private space data:

+- `HF_ACCESS_TOKEN`: yourtoken

+7. Turn on persistent storage in the Settings UI.

-3. Set .env.local environment variables so you can upload data to the soace:
+8. Set .env.local environment variables so you can upload data to the soace:

 ```sh
 # The repo to use for the huggingface demo.